stevenocchipinti/blog/src/content/travel/2014-bali/2014-11-22-day-5-snorkeling-traditional-village-and-mount-agung.md

 ---
-title: Day 5 - Snorkeling, Traditional Village and Mount Agung
+title: Day 5
+subtitle: Snorkeling, Traditional Village and Mount Agung
 description: Today Wayan was taking me to a beach called "Blue Lagoon" in Padangbai to go snorkeling.
 It was going to take a little over an hour to get ...
 pubDate: "Nov 22 2014"
 source: https://bali2014.stevenocchipinti.com/2014/11/day-5-snorkeling-traditional-village.html